Loufe/WindowRescuer/README.md

   ```
   Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process
   ```
   Then try running the script again.
+For more information, please conduct your own research online.
+Powershell permissions issues can be complicated and are outside of the scope of this repository.

 - **Window still not showing**: Some applications might need to be restarted to properly reset their position.